 - Association of Teachers of Technical Writing (ATTW)

-- The Society for Technical Communication (STC),
+- Society for Technical Communication (STC), and

-the Twin Cities STC Chapter, and
+Twin Cities STC Chapter

 - User Experience Professionals Association (UXPA)